pointybeard-archives/OziExplorer-Batch-Map-Convert/README.markdown

 ## Requirements

-- Visual Basic 6 (to compile) or VB6 runtime to use the included binary
+- Visual Basic 6 (to compile)
 - OziExplorer v3.95.2 or above
 - OziExplorer API v1.08 or above (<http://www.oziexplorer3.com/oziapi/oziapi.html>)

+## Change Log

+	0.91
+		- Hidden some UI controls.
+Can be exposed using the "Show Advanced Options" button
+		- Check for OziExplorer API 1.08 or greater when program loads
+		- Check if OziExplorer is running when program loads
+		- Progress dialog will always be on top
+		- Removed "Cancel" button from progress dialog.
+Instead cancel is achieved via the [X] close button

+	0.9 alpha
+		- Initial Release